t1/junit-5-structure-demo/README.md

 ```

 In this way, even when a test that expects a result throws an exception or vice versa, the error message is nice and helpful,
-e.g. when `GivenEmptyDocument.whenParseSingle` would expect `thenIsEmptyDocument`, the exception would be (stacktraces omitted):
+e.g. when `GivenEmptyDocument.whenParseSingle`, which throws an exception, would expect `thenIsEmptyDocument`, the exception would be (stacktraces omitted):

 ```
 AssertionError: unexpected exception. see verifyParseSingle for what was expected